Ghost Towns

 There are a lot of great old ghost town buildings in this quaint little ghost town to photograph.
 HDR and artistic treatment heaven!

-I’d been here three times.
+I’d been here many times.
 The first time I saw no one.
 The second time I met two ladies, one who had the bathroom key and another who ran the candy store (of course :).

 The third time I was with my husband and Autumn Eden, who was visiting us from California.
 We were out on a photo safari.
 That day we hit the ghost town jackpot in the form of Sid, Ziggy and Trixie (the basset hound).